 "We're not going to worry or think about that, but could you start a left-hand turn please?" an air traffic controller responds.

-"I don't want to hurt no one," Russell says a few minutes later.
+"I don't want to hurt no one," Russell says.

 Air traffic control tries to convince Russell to land at the Air Force's nearby McChord Field.